 Willem Einthoven is the alumni association for graduates of the department of Biomedical Engineering.
-The association is named after the Dutch scientist Willem Einthoven, who in 1924 became the first Dutchman to receive the Nobel Prize in Medicine for inventing the electrocardiograph (ECG).
+The association is named after the Dutch scientist Willem Einthoven, who in 1924 became the first Dutchman to receive the Nobel Prize in Medicine for inventing the electrocardiogram (ECG).

-The alumni association organizes activities in collaboration with the department of BME and study association Protagoras.
-A few examples of such activities are:
+The alumni association organizes activities only for alumni, or in collaboration with the department of BME and study association Protagoras.

 You can join the alumni association Willem Einthoven for free through registration via Alumninet.
 After signing up you can participate in the activities and take advantage of our network!